AaronFeickert/pybullet-plus/README.md

 # PyBullet+

-This is a proof-of-concept implementation of the [Bulletproofs+](https://eprint.iacr.org/2020/735) range proving system.
+This is a proof-of-concept implementation of the [Bulletproofs+](https://eprint.iacr.org/2020/735) range proving system that supports single-party aggregation and efficient batch verification.
-It intentionally does not support aggregation, but does support efficient batch verification.
-Additionally, it supports recovery of commitment masks given a common seed used by the prover and verifier.
+Additionally, it supports recovery of commitment masks in the non-aggregated case, given a common seed used by the prover and verifier.

 **This code is experimental and not intended for use in production.**
 **It is not written with secure implementation in mind, has not been formally reviewed, and likely contains errors.**